cisagov/ScubaGear/PowerShell/ScubaGear/baselines/powerplatform.md

 ## 1. Creation of Power Platform Environments

-By default, any user in the Azure Active Directory (Azure AD) Tenant can create additional environments.
+By default, any user in the Microsoft Entra Tenant can create additional environments.
 Enabling these controls will restrict the creation of new environments to users with the following admin roles: Global admins, Dynamics 365 admins, and Power Platform admins.

 ### Policies